hyperreal64/zsh-manual-mdbook/zsh_manual/src/Parameters.md

 `LISTMAX`

-In the line editor, the number of matches to list without asking most as many lines as given by the absolute value.
+In the line editor, the number of matches to list without asking first.
+If the value is negative, the list will be shown if it spans at most as many lines as given by the absolute value.
 If set to zero, the shell asks only if the top of the listing would scroll off the screen.